Anirvana-jp/content-ops-starter/content/pages/index.md

 sections:
   - type: GenericSection
     subtitle: EARTHQUAKE ENGINEERING
-    text: >+
+    text: >
       I am Anirban Chakraborty, an earthquake engineer based in Japan.
 I earned a Ph.D. in 2021 from the Disaster Prevention Research Institute at Kyoto University in Japan.

       I developed Uncertainty Projected Mapping (UPM), a Bayesian-based mapping for quantifying uncertainty in earthquake site-response maps.

+      I also study the seismic response of mountains to ambient noise in search of topographical signatures.
     actions:
       - type: Link
         label: PROFILE